 Please be intentional and deliberate about how you will incorporate this training into your judging at the National Tournament.
-Take a few minutes to make a plan, which takes into account the potential implicit bias you may bring to judging based on your own lived experience, as well as the difficult and sometimes stressful process of evaluating and deciding rounds.
+Please take a few minutes to make a plan, which takes into account the potential implicit bias you may bring to judging based on your own lived experience, as well as the difficult and sometimes stressful process of evaluating and deciding rounds.
 The best approach is an active process.
 For example, you could write a short statement to remind yourself of this training and commit to re-reading it before you write or submit a ballot.
+While awareness of these issues is important, it is insufficient without corresponding action to make sure that awareness is consistent and the problem is addressed in a meaningful way.